gdmoney/reading/algorithms-to-live-by.md

 - **LRU** algorithm - evicting the item that's gone the longest untouched
 - **temporal locality** - if a program has called for a particular piece of information once, it's likely to do so again in the near future
 - best guide to the future is a mirror image of the past
-- milti-level memory hierarchy - from smallest and fastest to largest and slowest
+- multi-level memory hierarchy - from smallest and fastest to largest and slowest

 ### Scheduling